Rikochu/cse15l-lab-reports/index.md

 **Trying Some Commands:**

 Next was to try out some commands once on the server.
-Two of the commands are shown in the screenshot above.
+Two of the commands are shown in the screenshot below.
 Ls -a lists all the files and hidden directories within the current directory.
 Ls -lat lists all the files in the current directory but shows more detailed info regarding who has access, size, and date modified of each file.
 Another set of commands to try is “cd” which changes the current directory of the command line to whatever follows.

 ![Image](lat.JPG)